 Hi!
 I'm Caroline.

-I’m a film producer and a journalist for the New York Times, VICE, The Atlantic and others.
-Previously, I was an associate producer for High Noon Entertainment, where I worked on new series development for HGTV, Animal Planet and the Travel Channel.
-I studied English and psychoanalysis at Colorado College – where I graduated magna cum laude and Phi Beta Kappa – and narrative nonfiction at Harvard, the University of Cambridge and the Lighthouse Writers Workshop.
+I’m a journalist for the New York Times, VICE, The Atlantic and others as well as a documentary filmmaker.
+I’m currently developing several independent film projects, including a docuseries about a fiery, unlikely animal rights attorney, a feature-length mountain biking documentary, and a short film about a Native American tribe grappling with their economic future in the face of an imminent coal plant closure.
+Previously, I was an associate producer for High Noon Entertainment, where I worked on new series development for HGTV, Animal Planet, and the Travel Channel.
+I studied creative writing at Colorado College – where I graduated magna cum laude and Phi Beta Kappa – and narrative nonfiction at Harvard, the University of Cambridge and the Lighthouse Writers Workshop.
 I'm curious and creative, a perpetual student and a storyteller.
 I was born, raised and still live in Denver, where I mountain bike, ski, do yoga, follow my dog around, and draw dumb cartoons and other stuff.

 VoterRX (2018) | Role: Co-producer | 327,000 aggregate views